Akshat2403/hello-world/README.md

 I am interested in open source as it would help me learn a lot of things and help me gain knowledge.
-Also contributing to the open source project which I am interested would be a lot of fun.
+Also contributing to the open source project which I am interested in would be a lot of fun.